kecskesn/design-patterns-typescript/src/03-behavioral-patterns/11-visitor/README.md

 > - If it’s a residential building, he sells medical insurance.
 > - If it’s a bank, he sells theft insurance.
-> - If it’s a coffee shop, he sells fire and flood insurance.
+> - If it’s a restaurant, he sells fire and flood insurance.

 ## In plain words